andymurd/microservice_ssl/README.md

 * `INTERMEDIATE_KEY_PASSWORD` You can set this instead of entering the passphrase every time your intermediate key is used

 The generated certificate can be found in the `ca/intermediate/newcerts/` directory.

+## Usage - Revoke a Certificate

+Revoke a certificate by executing `generate_client_cert.sh`.
+Pass your key filename as parameter.

+You may override the following variables to customise your certificate:

+* `OUTPUT_DIR` The directory in which the `ca` output directory will be created
+* `INTERMEDIATE_KEY_PASSWORD` You can set this instead of entering the passphrase every time your intermediate key is used